aaronsheldon/data-management/syllabus.md

 last minute you should already be close to done with the assignment.
 This policy also allows rapid feedback to be provided to students by returning assignments quickly.

-### Assignment policy

-Assignments are due Monday night by 11:59 pm Eastern Time.
-Assignments should be submitted via Canvas.

 ### Course Technology